NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 but will **receive inputs from a file that is continuously monitored for changes**.

-The `algebraic-client` will read its inputs from a file containing a list of exponentiation and factorization operations to perform and will call the server for each of them.<br/>
+The `algebraic-client` will read its inputs from a file containing a list of power and factorial operations to perform and will call the server for each of them.<br/>
 Here is a sample input file to compute the mathematical operations `2^4` and `5!`: